Apply for Behavioral Health Care Accreditation

 Lean on Our Support Team

-Have questions about the application or the on-site survey?
+Have questions about the application?
 We’re here to help.
 Once you receive access to the application, you will be assigned a dedicated Joint Commission account executive.
 He or she will guide you through the application process — and beyond.